 CHEWY COCONUT MACAROONS

-Lightly sweetened coconut macaroons, baked to perfection then dipped and drizzled in dark chocolate and a sprinkle of kosher salt.
+Lightly sweetened chewy coconut macaroons, baked to perfection then dipped and drizzled in dark chocolate and a sprinkle of kosher salt.
 Perfect for upcoming Easter, also dairy & gluten free.

-The coconut macaroons are moist in the center with lightly toasted coconutty edges.
+These easy coconut macaroons are moist in the center with lightly toasted coconutty edges.
 While delicious straight from the oven, dipping and/or drizzling the yummy coconut cookies in dark chocolate will take them to the next level!
 Chocolate and coconut are a classic combination with a sprinkle of salt to tie the flavors together!

 HOW TO MAKE COCONUT MACAROONS

-My girls loved experimenting with this simple recipe!
+My girls loved experimenting with this simple macaroon recipe!
 You will only need 5-6 basic pantry ingredients to bake a batch for yourself.
 No sweetened condensed milk necessary, just sweetened coconut, egg whites, gluten free flour, a little sugar and salt!
 If you have no food allergies, feel free to use regular flour and vanilla in the recipe.
 It’ll work just as well!